madetech/handbook/guides/office/officehandbook.md

 Pathways within the office are wide enough to be easily accessed by a wheelchair.

+The office is all open plan and can get quite noisy.

 The kitchen is on the same floor as the office and is a shared kitchen; there are no doors to access the kitchen.
 Cups are stored in upper cabinets, while plates are in lower cabinets.
-Hot drinks supplies are stored on the countertops in the kitchen; these might be difficult to access from a wheelchair.
+Hot drinks supplies are stored on the countertops in the kitchen; these may be difficult for some people to access without assistance.
 There is a dishwasher in a lower cabinet.
 There is a microwave on the counter and one in the upper cabinets.

 The ground and 4th floors have accessible toilets.